A LIST OF KNOWN MUSIC ROLLS

 (Aug 2, 1927)

 NOTE: Roll not examined.
-May be tunes 2-8, with tune 1 missing.
+Probably tunes 2-8, with tune 1 missing.

 ROLL NUMBER 150-- (ca. 15055)